 Testing Lulu and Nana’s DNA suggested there are no off-target effects.
 We’re told that there will be more testing off this from blood samples later.

-You also have to bear in mind that (some) animals with many off-targets with no ill effects: just because an off-target change happened, it doesn’t have to have an effect.
+Some animals with many off-targets have no ill effects.
+Just because an off-target change happened, it doesn’t have to have an effect.
 That said, there may still have been off-target effects that were missed.
 Time will tell.